Wooniety/Automated-Menu/README.md

 - Add more items
 - Remove items

+### Some security

+#### Your passwords are somewhat safe

+Hashed and salted with bcrypt.
+> If you want to try using the sample accounts here, the passwords are the username.

 ## Misc

-### Woah Security

-We hash your password with bcrypt.
-More to be added.

 ### Why Pandas?